Last Updated on February 5, 2023 by Anna Baumann

 Get some electric or pluggable wax warmers or essential oil diffusers.
 Have you heard of the AirMoji?
 It’s a bit fancy but it’s easy to use, safer than wax, and has a great scent throw.
 If your office is big enough, get multiple device types and put them in different areas.

 I once worked in an office that had a cookie oven.
 The scent of something baking is very soothing so it’s a brilliant idea!
 Patients always mentioned how great it smelled in there, so I know it’s something they cared about.
 Plus it was a nice (FREE) snack for after their appointment.
 (If you do give away food, be sure to have the ingredients on display for people with allergies.)

 Stay on schedule

 This seems so obvious but so many offices just don’t get it.
 People hate waiting.
 They hate waiting to board an airplane for a fun trip that they’re looking forward to.
 So of course they hate waiting to get in to see us!

-- Schedule enough time for your procedures
+- Schedule enough time for your procedures.

-- Assess emergencies; don’t treat them
+- Evaluate last-minute emergencies; don’t treat them.

 I once temped in an office that had no magazines and no TV in their reception area.
 Just informational pamphlets and ugly paintings on the walls.
 Coincidentally, it also had grumpy patients and mean employees.